AaronBarbosa12/MinitaurE_ROS/README.md

 ## Requirements
 ## Hardware
-* This SDK was written with the assumption that the Minitaur E uses a SLAMETECH MAPPER M1M1 for navigation.
+* This SDK was written with the assumption that the Minitaur E uses a [SLAMETECH MAPPER M1M1 (Developer Edition)](https://www.slamtec.com/en/Lidar/Mapper) for autonomous navigation.
+* Manual control of the robot is achieved with an [XBOX ONE WIRELESS CONTROLLER](https://www.amazon.com/Xbox-Wireless-Controller-Black-one/dp/B01LPZM7VI?th=1)

 ## Software
 * Create a machine running Ubuntu 18.04+